 - Close to your home in case you need to return quickly

-I know you may be striving for greatness, but when you run with your fluffy friend, be sure to make frequent stops even if you don’t need to.
+I know you may be striving for greatness, but when you run with your fluffy friend, be sure to make frequent stops every 15 minutes or so.

-Every time you stop, give him a quick drink using a portable water bowl.
-These are super inexpensive and it’s absolutely crucial you bring water with you.
-You should never go on a run without water for your Husky.
+Every time you stop, give him a quick drink using a portable water bowl and allow him to catch his breath a little.
+These are super inexpensive and it’s absolutely crucial to bring water.
+Never go on a run without water for your Husky.

 You can opt for one of the really cheap portable water bowls like this one.
 Or you can get ones that have some extra functionality like this one.
 It’s a little more expensive, but it doubles up as a water bottle too.

-Quick List of the Do’s and Dont’s of Running With Your Husky
+Do’s and Dont’s of Running With a Husky

 I know by now you’re eager to get your running shoes on and head out with your Husky.
 But please always follow the correct procedures and be aware of the common do’s and dont’s of running with your canine friend.